danTaler/Domain-Password-Analyzer/README.md

+# -Unsupported version-

+I have no intention on updating this tool.
+Feel free to fork/clone, edit and share.

 # Domain Password Analyzer (DPA)

 DPA is a Windows Domain user/password analyzer and a visualizer assessment.
 This is a web based service that takes the following files as input: